HuyaneMatsu/facsimile/server/README.md

 - Note: You don't need the PC client of DroidCam, just the mobile server is needed.

-Start up the server with `--to` parameter.
+Start up the server with `--read-from` parameter.
 Put the displayed address by DroidCam after it.

-`--to` is for the "IP CAM address" with "/video" suffix.
+`--read-from` is for the "IP CAM address" with "/video" suffix.
 Example:

 ```sh
 python3 server --read-from http://0.0.0.0:4747/video